pknjohns/startup/notes.md

 - ping - Check if a website is up
 - tracert - Trace the connections to a website
 - dig - Show the DNS information for a domain
+- whois - get info about a domain name frmo the domain name registry
 - man - Look up a command in the manual
 - printf - print string to the console
 - CTRL-R - Use type ahead to find previous commands